 Why is tummy time important?

 Before we dive in, I want to mention the WHY behind tummy time.
-With the dawn of the Back to Sleep campaign, we saw a sharp decline in SIDS (Sudden Infant Death Syndrome), but a striking increase in the prevalence of developmental delay, Torticollis (neck tightness), and Plagiocephaly (flat head syndrome).
+With the dawn of the Back to Sleep campaign, we saw a sharp decline in SIDS (Sudden Infant Death Syndrome).1 However, there is a striking increase in the prevalence of developmental delay, Torticollis (neck tightness), and Plagiocephaly (flat head syndrome).

 How to Make Tummy Time Easy & Fun